streamdal/streamdal/README.md

 };

 ```
-*see ./src/example for complete example*
+*see ./examples for a runnable example that can be used as a starter*

 ## Development